EEGemen-98/A-Challenge-Solution/README.md

 # A-Challenge-Solution
 My solution in C++ to a hard coding challenge problem from the Amazon Hackerrank contest (after contest ended).
+Every single piece of code is written by me.

 Link to problem: https://www.hackerrank.com/contests/amazon/challenges/meeting-schedules/problem